Eclipse Information and Resources

 -

-On Monday, April 8, 2024, the Moon will pass directly between Earth and the Sun, creating a total solar eclipse.
-The new Moon will fully block the Sun’s bright face, turning day into night for several minutes and revealing the magnificent solar corona, our star’s wispy outer atmosphere.
+On Monday, April 8, 2024, the Moon passed directly between Earth and the Sun, creating a total solar eclipse.
+The new Moon fully blocked the Sun’s bright face, turning day into night for several minutes and revealing the magnificent solar corona, our star’s wispy outer atmosphere.
 Our natural satellite’s dark shadow, about 115 miles wide, will cross Mexico, sweep from Texas to Maine, and then darken parts of Eastern Canada.
-Outside this narrow path, nearly everyone in North America will get a chance to witness a partial solar eclipse.
+Outside this narrow path, nearly everyone in North America got a chance to witness a partial solar eclipse.

 Popular ASP Activities & Resources